The Cookin Chicks

 Instructions

-• In a medium mixing bowl, combine the cake mix, chocolate pudding, and cocoa powder.
+• In a medium bowl, whisk together the chocolate cake mix, instant pudding mix, and cocoa powder.

-• Add in the milk and stir until just combined.
+• Add the milk and stir until just combined.
+Do not overmix.

 Nutrition